acarbone/AssetsMinify/README.md

 wp_enqueue_script( 'script3', get_template_directory_uri() . '/js/script3.js', array(), '1.0', true );
 wp_enqueue_script( 'script4', '//ajax.googleapis.com/ajax/libs/jquery/1.9.1/jquery.min.js', array(), '1.0', true );
 ```
-AssetsMinify detects which are the scripts the would go within the `<head>` ( in the previous sample only script1 ) and which would go before `</body>` ( script2 and script3 ).
+AssetsMinify detects which are the scripts that would go within the `<head>` ( in the previous sample only script1 ) and which would go before `</body>` ( script2 and script3 ).
 External scripts are not managed by AssetsMinify (so script4 in the sample will be included with a separate `<script>` ).

 Configuration
 -------------

-Using AssetsMinify is absolutely simple because you have only to install it as every normal WP plugin
+AssetsMinify configuration steps are extremely simple.

+1. Set write permission to [uploads directory](http://codex.wordpress.org/Function_Reference/wp_upload_dir).
+In most cases: chmod 777 wp-content/uploads/
+2. In the admin panel ( Settings > AssetsMinify ) you can choose whether to use Compass to compile sass files or not flaggin "Use Compass" field.
+3. If you check the flag "Use Compass" you can also specify the Compass compiler's path ( default is /usr/bin/compass ).